8x8c/CHA/README.md

 Chaaes is an AES tool.
 I think Ai has to get WAY better in order to handle properly making AES apps.
 In contrast, XChaCha20-Poly1305 is MUCH SIMPLER to implemnent than AES.

 Chaotp is a One Time Pad app.
 Read the docs.
+Besides being the ONLY uncrackable encryption known- it is so simple that a half a page of any lang can do it.
+It will overwrite the input file or it will encrypt the input file to another file.